 or of S. Damiano where she settled with her followers; they lived in seclusion.
 The name of the order was later on changed by Pope Urban IV to the Order of St. Clare.

-In 1569 La Porziuncola, the small countryside chapel dear to St. Francis, was enclosed in a very large church commissioned by Pope Pius V. Its elegant Renaissance dome was designed by Galeazzo Alessi, who was advised by Vignola, one of the major architects of that period; the bell tower was added in 1679.
+In 1569 La Porziuncola, the small countryside chapel dear to St. Francis, was enclosed in a very large church commissioned by Pope Pius V, similar to what had occurred at Loreto, a century earlier.
+Its elegant Renaissance dome was designed by Galeazzo Alessi, who was advised by Vignola, one of the major architects of that period; the bell tower was added in 1679.

-In 1832 an earthquake caused the fall of the main nave and of the fašade: they were rebuilt by Luigi Poletti in 1836-40, but in 1925-30 the fašade was modified by Cesare Bazzani: his magniloquent style could not have been less appropriate for a church celebrating the preacher of poverty.
+In 1832 an earthquake caused the fall of the main nave and of the façade: they were rebuilt by Luigi Poletti in 1836-1840, but in 1925-1930 the façade was modified by Cesare Bazzani: his magniloquent style could not have been less appropriate for a church celebrating the preacher of poverty.

 S. Maria degli Angeli: Medici fountain